FHIR/FSHSchool/content/docs/SUSHI/running/_index.md

 ║ │    1     │     1      │     1     │      1      │     1     │ ║
 ║ ╰──────────┴────────────┴───────────┴─────────────┴───────────╯ ║
 ║                                                                 ║
-║ See SUSHI-GENERATED-FILES.md for details on generated IG files. ║ ╠═════════════════════════════════════════════════════════════════╣
+╠═════════════════════════════════════════════════════════════════╣
 ║ O-fish-ally error free!
 0 Errors      0 Warnings ║
 ╚═════════════════════════════════════════════════════════════════╝